aweffr/sentry-self-hosted-scalable/README.md

 you need to do some extra work.

 This repository is a reproducible guide that can be used to scale sentry across machines.
-Based on this project, you can create a cluster of sentry instances and can be upgraded with the upstream in the future.
+Based on this project, you can easily create a cluster of sentry instances and can be upgraded with the upstream in the future.

 If you're familiar with k8s, please refer to the